asidlare/geojson-crud/README.md

 ## Description

-“Project” is a plot of land, that we will be analyzing by utilizing the satellite imagery captured in selected date range.
+“Project” is a plot of land, that will be analyzed by utilizing the satellite imagery captured in selected date range.

 ### Supported operations